 Acquisition-related retention consideration results from the contingent, earnings-based payment obligation to certain employees of Enhance Interactive for each of the calendar years 2003 and 2004, pursuant to the terms of the merger agreement.
-See subsection "Acquisitions" above.
+See subsection "Prior Acquisitions" above.
 We shall have no obligation with respect to a year in the event that Enhance Interactive's earnings before taxes do not exceed \$3.5 million for that calendar year.
 The threshold determination is calculated separately for each of the calendar years 2003 and 2004.

-The contingent payment obligation is calculated based on the formula of 5.56% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to a maximum payout cap of \$1 million in the aggregate.
+The contingent payment obligation is calculated based on the formula of 5.56% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to a maximum payout of \$1 million in the aggregate.
 To the extent we make any payments under this obligation, we will account for such amounts as compensation.
-For the 2003 calendar year, the retention consideration was approximately \$283,000 and recorded as compensation.
-For the quarter ended March 31, 2004, we recorded an additional \$133,000 in retention consideration as compensation for such period, although the actual amounts for the calendar year 2004 have not yet been determined.
+For the six months ended June 30, 2004, we recorded an additional \$256,000 in retention-related consideration as compensation for such period; although the actual amount for the calendar year 2004 has not yet been determined.
+With respect to the quarter ended June 30, 2004, we recorded \$123,000 in retention-related consideration.